-Hopelink jurisdiction covers all of King County, which are largely English speaking.
-The vast majority of the population with which we do business (individuals wishing to ride transit) speak English, though we strive to serve community members who speak English less than very well.
+Hopelink jurisdiction covers all of King County, which is largely English-speaking.
+Most of the population with whom we do business (individuals wishing to ride transit) speak English, though we also strive to serve community members who don't speak English as well.
+Reviewing 2021 Census and OPSI data, below are the estimates for the top spoken languages in King County: